 A material flows database already exists for forestry and agriculture in the United States.
-It was developed by the World Research Institute and covers about 95% of material flows in the sectors between 1975 and 1996.
-It was partly because of the availability of this rich data source that the CEC commissioned a preliminary analysis of selected flows for this period in the forestry and agricultural sectors within Canada and Mexico.
-But these were not the only reasons for undertaking this analysis.
-Forestry and agriculture are important sectors of the economy in all three countries and their environmental impact is highly visible because they are so highly land-intensive.
+This database was developed by the World Resources Institute covers about 95 percent of material flows in the sectors between 1975 and 1996.
+It was partly because of the availability of this rich data source that the CEC prepared in cooperation with Canada and Mexico, a preliminary analysis of selected flows for this period in the forestry and agricultural sectors within Canada and Mexico.
+But this was not the only reason for undertaking this analysis.
+Forestry and agriculture are important sectors of the economy in all three countries and their environmental impact is highly visible because they are so land-intensive.

-In fact, agriculture and forestry together account for 67% of the three countries' landmass.
-As Figure 1 shows, forest or woodland covers about 37%; pasture or grazing land, 17%; and crops, 13%.
-According to the United Nations Food and Agriculture Organization (FAO), the forest covering one quarter of the land in the U.S., Canada and Mexico represents about 16 percent of the world's forests.1
+In fact, agriculture and forestry together account for 67 percent of the three countries' landmass.
+Forest or woodland covers about 37 percent; pasture or grazing land, 17 percent; and crops, 13 percent.
+According to the United Nations Food and Agriculture Organization (FAO), the forest covering one-quarter of the land in the US, Canada and Mexico represents about 16 percent of the world's forests.
+10

-Forest is far from evenly distributed among these countries.
-There is enormous variation in land cover between the three countries.
-Canada has 54% (418 million hectares) of the regions' forests and woodland, while the U.S. has 39% (298 million hectares) and Mexico, seven percent (57 million hectares).
+Forests are far from evenly distributed among these countries.
+They feature enormous variation in land cover: Canada has 54 percent (418 million hectares) of the regions' forests and woodland, while the US has 39 percent (298 million hectares) and Mexico, seven percent (57 million hectares).